Randomblock1/caffeinate2/README.md

 ### Anything else

 Your computer will attempt to execute the input as a command.
-It is probably necessary to wrap the command in single quotes.
+It is necessary to wrap the command in single quotes if you're going to use shell commands, like `&&`.
+This is just how the shell works.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details
+This project is licensed under the MIT License - see [the license file](LICENSE.txt) for details.

 ## TODO